selimnairb/EcohydroLib/README.txt

 components can be run in any order.
 Other workflow components, e.g. to register a custom dataset, can be substituted for the latter 4 workflow components as well (as indicated above).
 See the documentation for each script to see invocations details.

+A workflow collecting data appropriate for large-scale land surface process models may consist of running the following scripts in the following order:
+1. GetCatchmentShapefileForHYDRO1kBasins.py
+2. GetBoundingboxFromStudyAreaShapefile.py
+3. GetHYDRO1kDEMForBoundingbox.py
+4. GetNLDASLandcoverForBoundingbox.py (not yet implemented)
+5. GetNLDASSoilsDataForBoundingbox.py (not yet implemented)

 A workflow using custom local data sources will consist of  running the follow scripts in the following order: